forkkit/supertokens-node-mysql-ref-jwt/website/versioned_docs/version-4.0.0/limitations/limitations.md

 ## Supertokens currently supports only one instance of MySQL

-If you require a solution that works with multiple instances of MySQL please visit the enterprise section of the <a href="https://supertokens.io" class="highlighted-link" target="_blank">SuperTokens website</a>
+A version that works with multiple instances of MySQL will be available in our [enterprise solution](https://supertokens.io/enterprise).